amygdala/amygdala.github.io/_posts/2017-10-22-gae_dataflow.md

 [Google Cloud Storage (GCS)](https://cloud.google.com/storage/) location.

 You can see the pipeline definition [here](https://github.com/amygdala/gae-dataflow/blob/master/job_template_launch/dfpipe/pipe.py).
-It reads recent tweets from the past N days from Cloud Datastore, then essentially splits into three processing branches.
-It finds the top N most popular words in terms of the percentage of tweets they were found in, calculates the top N most popular URLs in terms of their count, and then derives relevant word co-occurrences using an approximation to a [ _tf*idf_](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) ranking metric.
+It reads recent tweets from the past N days from Cloud Datastore, then splits into three processing branches.
+It finds the most popular words in terms of the percentage of tweets they were found in, calculates the most popular URLs in terms of their count, and then derives relevant word co-occurrences using an approximation to a [ _tf*idf_](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) ranking metric.
 It writes the results to three BigQuery tables.
 (It would be equally straightforward to write results to Datastore instead/as well).

 <figure>
 <a href="https://amy-jo.storage.googleapis.com/images/df_template_pipe.png" target="_blank"><img src="https://amy-jo.storage.googleapis.com/images/df_template_pipe.png" width="600"/></a>